 Neurons rapidly uptake the Anandamide synthesized and released from the brain in two inactivating steps.

 This rapid inactivation is responsible for the shorter action of the duration of Anandamide in vivo and in vitro compared to the THC.

 CB1 receptor antagonist Rimonabant effectively inhibits most of the pharmacological effects of THC.

-However, there is no significant study in favor of these antagonists working to suppress the pharmacological effects of Anandamide.
+However, no significant study favors these antagonists working to suppress the pharmacological effects of Anandamide.

 Factors affecting the production of Anandamide:

 The body releases a number of natural hormones and other substances.
 Different factors control their production and concentration so that their abnormal production doesn’t disturb the bodily mechanisms.

 Since the body itself produces Anandamide, it has its own means of regulating it.

 For instance, the brain of a person who does vigorous exercise makes and releases more Anandamide than the person who doesn’t work out.